-- a.
-All meetings will have an agenda to outline the purpose of the meeting, meeting minutes or notes taken and shared no more than 10 business days after the meeting. - b.
-Working group leadership with support from APTA staff will preside over and facilitate meetings. - c.
-Working group leadership will determine if the meeting will be an in-person meeting, web conference or audio conference. - d.
-APTA staff will work with the WG leadership to secure a meeting space and hotel accommodations, and discuss travel reimbursements, etc., to meet requirements as defined in "APTA Standards Travel Reimbursement Policy\Rev 1." - e.
-Meeting notifications will be sent to participants at least 35 to 45 days in advance of the face-to-face meeting and/or 10 days for web or audio conferences. - f.
+- 1. All meetings will have an agenda to outline the purpose of the meeting, meeting minutes or notes taken, and shared no more than 10 business days after the meeting. - 2.
+Working group leadership with support from APTA staff will preside over and facilitate meetings. - 3.
+Working group leadership will determine if the meeting will be an in-person meeting, web conference or audio conference.

+- 4. APTA staff will work with the WG leadership to secure a meeting space and hotel accommodations, and discuss travel reimbursements, etc., to meet requirements as defined in "APTA Standards Travel Reimbursement Policy Rev 1." - 5.
+Meeting notifications will be sent to participants at least 35 to 45 days in advance of the face-to-face meeting (three months is recommended) and/or 10 days for web or audio conferences (14 to 30 days is recommended). - 6.
+The meeting is posted on the APTA Standards Calendar. - 7.
 Meetings are open to all stakeholders (including nonmembers).